Word-representable graph: Non-word-representable graphs

-Wheel graphs W_{2n+1}, for n ≥ 2, are not word-representable and W_{5} is the minimum (by the number of vertices) non-word-representable graph.
+For n ≥ 2, the wheel graph W_{2n+1}, which consists of a cycle of length 2n + 1 and an additional vertex connected to all vertices in the cycle, is not word-representable.
+In particular, W_{5} is the smallest (by the number of vertices) non-word-representable graph.
 Taking any non-comparability graph and adding an apex (a vertex connected to any other vertex), we obtain a non-word-representable graph, which then can produce infinitely many non-word-representable graphs.
 Any graph produced in this way will necessarily have a triangle (a cycle of length 3), and a vertex of degree at least 5.
 Non-word-representable graphs of maximum degree 4 exist and non-word-representable triangle-free graphs exist.
 Regular non-word representable graphs also exist.
 Non-isomorphic non-word-representable connected graphs on at most eight vertices were first enumerated by Heman Z.Q.
 Chen.
 His calculations were extended in, where it was shown that the numbers of non-isomorphic non-word-representable connected graphs on 5−11 vertices are given, respectively, by 0, 1, 25, 929, 54957, 4880093, 650856040.
 This is the sequence A290814 in the Online Encyclopaedia of Integer Sequences (OEIS).